 Submitting iOS Apps to the App Store

-Customers are now enjoying the incredible new features of iOS 12, iPhone XS, iPhone XS Max, and iPhone XR.
-And the new iPad Pro will soon be in the hands of people around the world.
+Customers are now enjoying the incredible new features of iOS 12, iPhone XS, iPhone XS Max, iPhone XR, and iPad Pro.
 Make sure your apps take advantage of exciting new capabilities to deliver faster, more responsive experiences that look great on these new devices.
 Update your apps and product pages, and submit today.

 Build with the iOS 12.2 SDK.

 Optimize for the latest features. iOS 12 delivers a range of exciting capabilities.
 Now you can use Siri Shortcuts to help users quickly accomplish tasks related to your app.
 Core ML 2 lets you build even more intelligent apps, ARKit 2 lets you create even more incredible augmented reality experiences, and much more.

 For details, see Build Your Apps for iOS 12.